-The top / first number is the systolic blood pressure.
+The top / first number is the systolic pressure.
 When your heart beats, this is the highest level your BP reaches.

 The bottom / second number is the diastolic BP.
 This is the lowest level your BP reaches when your heart relaxes between beating.